-If, at a later date, the proprietor seeks to modify his claims to cover a "new invention" which he had not thought of during the filing (eg a product of a competitor close to his invention), it is normal to refuse him modification (H-IV Guidelines 2.1).
+If subsequently, the holder seeks to modify his claims to cover a "new invention" which he had not thought of during the filing (eg a product of a competitor close to his invention), it is normal to refuse him modification (H-IV Guidelines 2.1).

 This is the principle ofA123 (2) EPC :

 The European patent application or the European patent can not be modified so that its purpose extends beyond the content of the application as filed.